 And the more we love water, appreciating just how generously it provides for us, the more we may be moved to give something back in return.
 “What’s good for creeks is good for people too.”

 And we don’t need to look far to find a way to give something back.
 The one thing, the biggest thing, that any of us can do for water is to put pressure wherever we can to stop the process of digging up fossil bodies and using them aboveground.
 Because extracting fossils pollutes the waters and soil.
 Burning fossils for fuel heats up the Earth, cooking lands and waters and killing animals and fish.
-When we spread those fossils on lawns and farms as pesticides and fertilizers, they leach into water and make us sick with cancers and contribute to developing autism.
+When we spread those fossils on lawns and farms as pesticides and fertilizers, they leach into water and make us sick with cancers and are linked with developing autism.
 And when we turn them into plastics, they gather in riverbeds and pollute oceans and threaten the lives of sea creatures.
 So whatever each of us can do to keep fossils in the ground will be an enormous kindness to water.

 “What’s good for creeks is good for people too.”
 The time to act on climate change is now.
 And the work belongs to each of us, now.
 The book All We Can Save just came out in paperback a few days ago, and it’s chock-full of inspiration for acting to stem climate change.
 Plus there’s a nationwide project, based on the book, to gather people in local circles of support to figure out, together, solutions for the climate crisis.
 You can find or connect with those circles by going to the website AllWeCanSave.earth.